-The Career Development Fellowship (CDF) is a four-year, postdoctoral research fellowship that aims to support the retention in STEM of researchers from underrepresented backgrounds.
-The scheme will initially run as a pilot with researchers from Black heritage.
+The Royal Society Career Development Fellowship (CDF) will initially run as a pilot with researchers from Black heritage backgrounds.
 If successful, the pilot may be broadened to researchers from other underrepresented groups.

 The scheme has been developed following cross-sector roundtables and Royal Society-commissioned reports which looked at trends across 11 years of Higher Education Statistics Authority (HESA) data and benchmarked the Society’s early career fellowships (PDF) against the eligible applicant pool.

 This process identified a need for interventions across the academic pipeline to support UK-based researchers from Black or Mixed Black heritage backgrounds, particularly researchers making the transition from postgraduate to early postdoctoral stages.

 The HESA data for 2021/22 shows just 4% of STEM students at PhD level were from Black backgrounds, that falls to just 2.5% among STEM academic staff and this proportion is even lower at the most senior roles.

 This latest programme builds on the Royal Society’s work over many years to ensure its grant schemes offer the flexibility, support and security needed to build a successful academic career.

 Sir Adrian Smith, President of the Royal Society, said:

 “The data is clear on the unacceptable underrepresentation of people from Black backgrounds in STEM academia.
 The transition from PhD to postdoctoral research is a critical stage where we are losing too many talented young scientists from underrepresented groups, and particularly Black backgrounds, who could become the research leaders of tomorrow.

 “These Career Development Fellowships are designed to start addressing this by combining the independence of a fellowship, with a package of support to help establish and develop early career researchers.